for-giobbe/phy/Multiple Sequence Alignement & filtering.md

 At this stage you should have assembled your dataset into a multi-fasta file, which should look like [this](https://raw.githubusercontent.com/for-giobbe/phy/master/unaligned_genes/12S_total.fasta).
-It's very important that each one of you has it's own dastaset as this may provide natural examples of problems in analyses, but If you still do not have a dataset use [this](https://github.com/for-giobbe/phy/tree/master/unaligned_genes).
+It's very important that each one of you has it's own dastaset as this may provide natural examples of problems in analyses, but If you still do not have a dataset use [the one I am using](https://github.com/for-giobbe/phy/tree/master/unaligned_genes).

-As we have a handfull of loci, the first step in MSA should be to think about their characteristics: some genes will be protein-coding genes (PCGs) and other will be non-coding (as rRNAs).
+As we have a handfull of loci, we can use different approaches depending on their characteristics: some genes will be protein-coding (PCGs) and others will be non-coding (ncRNA).

 ---